altomator/EN-data_mining/README.md

 - batch-EN.bat
 - xslt.cmd

-Two XSLT sheets:
+Two XSLT stylesheets:
 - analyseAltosCCS.xsl
 - calculeStatsMETS_CSV.xsl

 The XSLT are runned with Xalan-Java.
-Path to the Java bin must be set in xslt.cmd.
+Path to the Java binary must be set in xslt.cmd.

 For each document, its metadata are stored in the STATS folder under two formats :
 - XML (raw metadata, with detailled values for each page)